 You can disable Developer options on your Android if you don’t need them.
 The changes you made won’t disappear.

 For example, I use the Sound Assistant Good Lock module on my Samsung to reduce the step volume.
-Switching from a volume step of 10 (100, 90,…20, 10, 0) to 2 (100, 98,…6, 4, 2, 0) provides me with a precise control of volume in general.
-Which transmits well to my Bluetooth earbuds as I can set the volume to be as low as 2% instead of the factory 10% when I need to.
+Switching from a volume step of 10 (100, 90,…20, 10, 0) to 2 (100, 98,…6, 4, 2, 0) provides me with precise control of volume in general.
+This transmits well to my Bluetooth earbuds as I can set the volume to be as low as 2% instead of the factory 10% when I need to.
 Some third-party apps can do the same, and you can find them on Play Store.

 Still, with all that said, Android absolute volume is the most convenient way to control the volume on your Bluetooth devices with your phone.
 Second only to touch controls that allow you to put your phone away.